CPSeek/SinkTaint/README.md

 # SinkTaint
 This is a prototype of a taint-style vulnerability discovery method in embedded firmware (SinkTaint), a precise and novel method that employs backtracking and constraint analysis to achieve high precision.
+* Our method is based on [SaTC](https://github.com/NSSL-SJTU/SaTC) and [Karonte](https://github.com/ucsb-seclab/karonte).
+We would like to express our gratitude to the authors for opening source their work.

 <img src=sinktaint-workflow.jpg width=70% />